vtomole/C48/README.md

 This program is to simply prove that our programming language is theoretically equivalent to every other programming language that exists.

-What the machine does.
-- # 3 actions "left, "right" "stay"

 ## FizzBuzz
 What is is: A program that prints integers from 1 to 100